awsdocs/aws-rust-developer-guide-v1/doc_source/rust_sqs_code_examples.md

 **SDK for Rust**
 This documentation is for an SDK in preview release\.
 The SDK is subject to change and should not be used in production\.
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/rust_dev_preview/sqs#code-examples)\.

 ```